Include directive: Objective-C

+The Objective-C #import directive should not be confused for the import statement in C++ (which imports a module), or the Microsoft Visual C++ #import directive, which imports a type library.

 COBOL

 COBOL (and also RPG IV) allows programmers to copy copybooks into the source of the program which is similar to including but allows for replacing text.
 The COBOL keyword for inclusion is COPY, and replacement is done using the REPLACING ...
 BY ... clause.
 An include directive has been present in COBOL since COBOL 60, but changed from the original INCLUDE to COPY by 1968.

 Fortran

 Fortran does not require header files per se.
 However, Fortran 90 and later have two related features: include statements and modules.
 The former can be used to share a common file containing procedure interfaces, much like a C header, although the specification of an interface is not required for all varieties of Fortran procedures.
 This approach is not commonly used; instead, procedures are generally grouped into modules that can then be referenced with a use statement within other regions of code.
 For modules, header-type interface information is automatically generated by the compiler and typically put into separate module files, although some compilers have placed this information directly into object files.
 The language specification itself does not mandate the creation of any extra files, even though module procedure interfaces are almost universally propagated in this manner.